 Client Confidences, Consent and Notice

 Negotiations between seller and prospective purchaser prior to disclosure of information relating to a specific representation of an identifiable client no more violate the confidentiality provisions of Model Rule 1.6 than do preliminary discussions concerning the possible association of another lawyer or mergers between firms, with respect to which client consent is not required.
 See Rule 1.6 (b)(7).
-Providing the purchaser access to client-specific information relating to the representation and to the file, however, requires client consent.
+Providing the purchaser access to client-specific information relating to the representation, such as the client’s file, however, requires client consent.
 The Rule provides that before such information can be disclosed by the seller to the purchaser the client must be given actual written notice of the contemplated sale, including the identity of the purchaser, and must be told that the decision to consent or make other arrangements must be made within 90 days.
 If nothing is heard from the client within that time, consent to the sale is presumed.

 A lawyer or law firm ceasing to practice cannot be required to remain in practice because some clients cannot be given actual notice of the proposed purchase.
 Since these clients cannot themselves consent to the purchase or direct any other disposition of their files, the Rule requires an order from a court having jurisdiction authorizing their transfer or other disposition.
 The court can be expected to determine whether reasonable efforts to locate the client have been exhausted, and whether the absent client’s legitimate interests will be served by authorizing the transfer of the file so that the purchaser may continue the representation.
 Preservation of client confidences requires that the petition for a court order be considered in camera.
 (A procedure by which such an order can be obtained needs to be established in jurisdictions in which it presently does not exist).